How to Fix Damaged Wood Furniture Before Painting

 - Glue Syringe

-- Wood Clamps and Scrap Wood
+- Clamps and Scrap Wood

 - SurfPrep Sander 3×4 Vacuum Compatible (Use code RAY10 to get 10% off your order)